Best viewed with Mozilla Firefox or Google Chrome

 I bought a Carolina Windom that covers 80m - 6m from The Radio Works.
 This 133' wire antenna resembles a dipole, but is fed off-center through a line isolator, a vertical radiator, and a balun at the top.

-The Carolina Windom requires an antenna tuner, but the K3 transceiver has a built-in automatic tuner, and remembers settings from band-to-band.
+The Carolina Windom requires an antenna tuner, and the KAT500 automatically selects the correct settings for each frequency.
 It is a distinct pleasure to change bands and be ready to transmit instantly!

 The antenna feed point is about 40' high, and the ends are roughly 10' higher.